typiconman/ponomar/README.md

 Ponomar is ALPHA-PHASE software and is intended for SOFTWARE-TESTING PURPOSES ONLY.

 In order to fully use the Ponomar Java program, the following steps can be followed:
-1) Install the Ponomar Unicode font located at http://www.ponomar.net/cu_support/fonts.html.
+1) Install the Ponomar Unicode fonts located at https://sci.ponomar.net/fonts.html.
 Although this font is for primarily displaying Church Slavonic, it does contain special Typicon glyphs that are used by most of the other languages.
 Note that Ponomar uses the TrueType version of this font (Ponomar Unicode TT)